Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.5 Run Xvfb as a service

-Some Bioconductor packages like adSplit, GeneAnswers, or maSigPro have examples that need access to an X11 display.
+Some Bioconductor packages like adSplit, GeneAnswers, lmdme, or maSigPro contain examples that need access to an X11 display.
 However, when running `R CMD check` in the context of the daily builds, no X11 display is available.
 If R is already installed, an easy way to reproduce the CHECK error that will happen to the above packages during the builds is with:

     /path/to/Rscript -e 'png("fig2.png", type="Xlib")'
     #Error in .External2(C_X11, paste0("png::", filename), g$width, g$height,  :